input-output-hk/marlowe/README.md

 - `src/CrowdFunding.hs` —  contains an example contract for crowd-funding limited to 4 participants.
 - `src/Escrow.hs` —  contains an example contract for an escrow payment.

+A full description of the 'stable' version was presented at ISoLA 2018, and the paper is available [here](https://iohk.io/research/papers/#2WHKDRA8).

 ## Meadow

 Meadow is a browser-based demo prototype that supports graphical editing of smart-contracts (thanks to the Blockly library) and block by block simulation of their execution (translated from the semantics thanks to the Haste compiler).